Parulmalhotra27/Parulmalhotra27/README.md

 - # **👋 Hi!
 I’m Parul Malhotra**
  ### Technology Enthusiast | Aspiring Astrophysicist | Creative Thinker
  > _Exploring the cosmos with code: where the stars meet silicon and the universe unfolds in lines of logic._

+ I'am passionate about coding and technology and thrive on merging conceptualization of computer science with astrophysics.
+Apart from interest in technical things I like reading books and different types of creativity.
  #### 🌱 I’m currently pursuing **B.Tech in Electronics and Communication** at **GURU NANAK DEV ENGINEERING COLLEGE,LUDHIANA.**